yunshiuan/tomnet-project/models/working_model/test_on_simulation_data/Readme.txt

 (1) Train the model with variable sequence lengths: https://danijar.com/variable-sequence-lengths-in-tensorflow/ (2) Don't use dropout for preference inference.
+(3) Reconsider the data format of 'data_preference_predictions'.
+Maybe I should try more combination?

 ########################################

 Finished training session (v22, commit c293fa)[At working_model]